What is a business line of credit?

 To get a business or corporate line of credit in Canada, you typically have to go to one of the big banks.
 It’s best to go to the bank you’re already banking with to shrink the application time.
 Prepare your business and personal documents ahead of time to avoid further delays going back and forth.

 Talk to a business advisor at your branch to work out the repayment terms and conditions.
 If you don’t meet the requirements, review the reason for being denied the line of credit.
 With this understanding, try a private lender and see if they are willing to provide funding over a short-term, fixed period.
+With lenders like Thinking Capital, there are many small business loan options available in Ontario, Alberta, B.C., or anywhere in Canada.

 Need business financing?